tommyzakhoo/autoregressive-part-1/README.md

 ## Motivation And Project Description

 ## Introduction to Time Series Analysis

-I am going to start by giving some very basic examples of time series analysis and autoregressive models.
-For a more in-depth and mathematical introduction, I highly recommend "<b> Time Series Analysis: Forecasting and Control, 5th Edition </b>" by George E. P. Box, Gwilym M. Jenkins, Gregory C. Reinsel, and Greta M. Ljung.
+I am going to start by giving some very basic examples of time series analysis and autoregressive models, using the so-called "Box–Jenkins method".
+For a more in-depth and mathematical introduction, I highly recommend "<b> Time Series Analysis: Forecasting and Control, 5th Edition </b>" by George E. P. Box and Gwilym M. Jenkins et al.

+## Real World Dataset 1 - Virtual Currency

+## Real World Dataset 2 - Housing Construction Price

 <!--